In the guide

 The essential requirements are aimed at minimising packaging weight and volume, and reducing packaging waste in line with the product's safety, hygiene and consumer acceptance.

-Packaging is taken to satisfy the essential requirements if it satisfies the national standards that have been deemed to comply with the essential requirements or that implement the relevant harmonised standards (BS EN 13427: Packaging.
-Requirements for the use of European Standards in the field of packaging and packaging waste and related standards).
+Packaging is taken to satisfy the essential requirements if it satisfies the national standards that have been deemed to comply with the essential requirements or that implement the relevant designated standards* (BS EN 13427: Packaging.
+Requirements for the use of European Standards in the field of packaging and packaging waste and related standards), or where no designated standard exists, if it complies with recognised quality standards.

 A summary of the essential requirements is given below.